 Verdict

-VidNotes is the most versatile option because it works with any video content in 30+ languages — YouTube, local files, or web videos.
-It is not limited to a specific platform or content library.
-The automatic flashcard generation and AI chat make it a genuine learning tool rather than just a subtitle viewer.
+VidNotes is the most flexible option because it works with any video content in 30+ languages: YouTube, local files, web videos.
+Not tied to a specific platform or content library.
+The automatic flashcards and AI chat make it a real learning tool rather than just a subtitle viewer.
 Language Reactor is a good free complement for Netflix viewing.
 Lingopie is ideal if you want a curated experience.

 FAQ